Chris Serle (1987)

 Richard Madeley liked to make his entrance by coming down the stairs through the audience.
 He claims that in order to make the studio audience look larger than it actually was, dummies were used to fill out the back rows - and nobody noticed.

-Series 4 was originally going to run for 8 weeks (as Richard Madeley said at the start of the first show of the run) but it was pulled after eight days due to the 1991 Gulf War; ITN put out a news report in its place.
-Thankfully, Runway returned later in the year with the remaining episodes being shown in the Autumn.
+Series 4 was originally going to run for 8 weeks (as Richard Madeley said at the start of the first show of the run) but it was pulled after 8 episodes due to the 1991 Gulf War; ITN put out a news report in its place.
+Thankfully, Runway returned later in the year with the remaining 32 episodes being shown from 29 August.

 Former contestant Andrew Phillips-Tebb writes: "I did Runway in 1990 and the Dirty Tricks round saw me and the other male contestant reduce our points so much that the lady contestant won after answering only one question!
 Still have my birthday paper!"